facebook/react-native-website/docs/typescript.md

 ## What does React Native + TypeScript look like

-You can provide an interface for a React Component's [Props][props] and [State][state] via `React.Component<Props, State>` which will provide type-checking and editor auto-completing when working with that component in JSX.
+You can provide an interface for a React Component's [Props](/docs/props) and [State](/docs/state) via `React.Component<Props, State>` which will provide type-checking and editor auto-completing when working with that component in JSX.

 ```tsx title="components/Hello.tsx"
 import React from 'react';